Niveron228/FitnessTracker/README.md

 # 🍏 CaloriesTracker API

-A comprehensive backend for a fitness application designed to track daily food intake, automatically calculate macronutrients (macros), and maintain a detailed meal diary.
+A backend for a fitness application designed to track daily food intake, automatically calculate macronutrients (macros), and maintain a detailed meal diary.

 This project demonstrates the use of relational databases, integration with third-party APIs (FatSecret), and secure authentication using JWTs via HTTP-only Cookies.